makepad/makepad/README.md

 ## Prerequisites

 Note: Our Linux and Windows platform layers are currently WIP and don't run.
+Build on MacOS for now.

 In order to compile makepad applications you need to first install Rust.\
 [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)